Simple Living With Nature

 Fermenting Green Beans

-The great thing about making fermented dilly beans versus the canned vinegar kind is that you can make them in single jar batches as you harvest the beans.
+The great thing about fermenting dilly beans rather than making canned vinegar dilly beans is that you can make them in single-jar batches as you harvest them.

-This is part of why I love fermenting, it’s so easy!
-No canning required to put up your harvest.
+This is part of why I love fermenting.
+It’s so easy!
+No canning is required to put up your harvest.

 Fermented Dilly Beans Recipe